American Medical Association: Restrictions on physician supply

 The AMA has at various points in history advocated for restricting the supply of physicians.
 In the early 20th century, the AMA lobbied lawmakers to shut down medical schools on grounds that they were substandard, which in turn reduced the supply of doctors.
 The AMA lobbied for reductions in physician supply during the Great Depression.
+In the 1930s and 1940s, the AMA pushed for citizenship requirements for doctors licenses as part of an effort to prevent Jewish doctors fleeing Nazi persecution in Europe from being able to practice medicine in the United States.
 In 1997, the AMA lobbied Congress to restrict the number of doctors that could be trained in the United States, claiming that, "The United States is on the verge of a serious oversupply of physicians."
 The AMA successfully lobbied Congress to cap how much Medicare could reimburse hospitals for resident physicians, which reduced residency training.
 In the decades following these restrictions on physician supply, the United States has a shortage of doctors.
 The United States was forecasted to have a shortage of 46,900 to 121,900 physicians by 2032.
 As a consequence of the restrictions on medical training in the United States, a quarter of physicians in the United States were trained abroad by 2022.

 In the 1930s, the AMA attempted to prohibit its members from working for the health maintenance organizations established during the Great Depression, which violated the Sherman Antitrust Act and resulted in a conviction ultimately affirmed by the US Supreme Court.

 In 1982, the Supreme Court of the United States upheld a Federal Trade Commission order that allowed doctors and dentists to advertise without professional association interference.
 The order restrained the AMA from its power to obstruct agreements between physicians and health maintenance organizations.

 In the 1980s and 1990s, the AMA lobbied to restrict the number of foreign-trained doctors to the United States and to restrict the number of slots available to foreign-trained doctors to study in the United States.

 The AMA has lobbied to restrict the ability of physician assistants to provide services with less oversight from doctors.

 In 2007, the AMA called for state and federal agencies to investigate potential conflicts of interest between the retail clinics and pharmacy chains.